IO MI CANTO DA SOLA

 ( I SING MY OWN SONG - Stories of Women who never surrendered )

-The show is series of monologues about historical Italian women who were victims of violence, abuse and patriarchy.
+The show is a series of monologues about historical Italian women who were victims of violence, abuse and patriarchy.

-Monologues from:
+Texts from:

-Franca Rame (1929 - 2013, actress and feminist activist), “The Rape”
+“The Rape” (1979) by Franca Rame (1929 - 2013, theatre actress, playwright and feminist activist);

-Gostanza (1535 - circa 1600, woman accused of witchcraft), extracts from court deposition
+Court deposition of Gostanza da Libbiano (1535 - c.
+1600, woman accused of witchcraft);

 The goal is to raise awareness about the condition of women, throughout history, in a mostly male-dominated society.